i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 2. Upload the plugin through the plugin management interface
 3. Install the plugin through the plugin management interface

-Note that plugin installation can take up several minutes.
+Note that plugin activation can take up several minutes.

 ## Update